ngpack/ngpack/README.md

 ## Extensions

-An ngpack extension is a simple NPM module that exports a function with the following signature:
+An ngpack extension is a simple NPM module that exports an object with a method called `provide`, which follows the following signature:

 ```ts
 (ngpack?: NgPack): Configuration;